aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 ---
 title: How tiered storage works in Aiven for Apache Kafka®
+sidebar_label: How it works
 ---

 Aiven for Apache Kafka® tiered storage is a feature that optimizes data management across two distinct storage tiers:

 -   **Local tier**: Primarily consists of faster and typically more expensive storage solutions like solid-state drives (SSDs).